 The children would often come here in the afternoon.
 Supervision was loosest then, after school let out but before their parents had come home.
 The children dropped their backpacks at home, then went to hang out on the street.
 The younger kids, who looked up to the students as participants in the world of adult society, slowly drew close.
 Sometimes, a middle school student or two would appear among them; then ingratiating smiles would appear on the faces of the elementary school students, too.
 A middle schooler truly was a full-fledged member of society!
-He wore leather shoes, shit tucked into his western trousers, and cuffs rolled up to reveal the white lining – called a kefu, probably from the English word “cover” – that indicated authentic urban couture.
+He wore leather shoes, shirt tucked into his western trousers, and cuffs rolled up to reveal the white lining – called a kefu, probably from the English word “cover” – that indicated authentic urban couture.
 He had his hands in his pockets, occasionally withdrawing one to smooth the hair at his ears.
 Since his hair was buzzed almost down to the scalp and there wasn’t much to smooth, it would go right back in his pocket.
 In an instant, his stylish air was established.
 He had no need to speak; the merest motion of his lips conveyed his attitude, and made him master of the situation.
 Thus the stratified society of children, ordered according to age.
 As the elementary school students competed for the middle-schoolers’ favor, everyone talked at once, while the pre-school students merely gaped silently, their existence entirely overlooked by everyone else.